 - You now hold a substantive visa other than an ineligible student visa

-- You held an eligible student visa that was cancelled, but in the past 28 days are in the Migration Review Tribunal has notified you of a decision to set aside and substituted the Minister’s decision
+- You held an eligible student visa that was canceled, but in the past 28 days are in the Migration Review Tribunal has notified you of a decision to set aside and substituted the Minister’s decision

 The following are ineligible student visas: